adnamsale/Solitaire/README.md

 suggests that around 9% of games are winnable.

 Despite the description saying that Canfield is difficult, most games seem to be winnable.
 Early results suggest around 82%.

+The Addiction solver is currently too slow to get an accurate success percentage.
+The official game also does not take the game number into account when shuffling the cards so it's not possible to come up with a definitive answer for whether a particular game is solvable or not.
+Initial tests suggest that a game is either solvable with no shuffles or not (quickly) solvable within the 3-shuffle limit.